 The cost of retirement benefits are recognised in the Cost of Services when they are earned by employees, rather than when the benefits are eventually paid as pensions.
 However the charge required to be made against the council tax is based on the cash payable in the year, so the real cost of retirement benefits is adjusted in the council's accounts as a reversing entry in the Movement in Reserves Statement.

 The following transactions have been made in the Comprehensive Income and Expenditure Statement and the Movement in Reserves Statements during the year:

-2017-18 £'000s Amounts recognised in the Comprehensive Income and Expenditure Statement 2018-19 £'000s 6,302 (14,800) 2,852 Cost of Services Current service cost Past Service costs, curtailments and settlements Net Interest on the defined liability 4,442 72 (5,574) Administration expenses Total Post Employment Benefit Charged to the (Surplus)/Deficit on the Provision of Services Settlement of £14.8m in 2017-18 arising from the transfer of East Kent Services e in February 2018.
-67 6,851 mployees to Civica 2017-18 2018-19 £'000s £'000s (1,691) (3,938) - Re-measurement of Net Defined Benefit Return on plan assets in excess of interest Changes in financial assumptions Changes in demographic assumptions (6,932) 9,473 (12,618) (5,629) Total Post Employment Benefit Charged to Other Comprehensive Income and Expenditure (10,077) 2017-18 £'000s Amounts recognised in the Movement in Reserves Statement 2018-19 £'000s 5,574 Reversal of net charges made to the (surplus)/deficit on the provision of services for post-employment benefits in accordance with the Code (6,851) 5,137 Actual amount charged against the General Fund and Housing Revenue Account balance for pensioners: Employers' contributions payable to the scheme 4,694
+2017-18 £'000s Amounts recognised in the Comprehensive Income and Expenditure Statement 2018-19 £'000s Cost of Services 6,302 Current service cost 4,442 (14,800) Past Service costs, curtailments and settlements - 2,852 Net Interest on the defined liability 2,342 72 Administration expenses 67 Total Post Employment Benefit Charged to the (5,574) (Surplus)/Deficit on the Provision of Services 6,851

+Settlement of £14.8m in 2017-18 arising from the transfer of East Kent Services employees to Civica in February 2018.

+2017-18 2018-19 £'000s £'000s Re-measurement of Net Defined Benefit (1,691) Return on plan assets in excess of interest (6,932) (3,938) Changes in financial assumptions 9,473 - Changes in demographic assumptions (12,618)

+(5,629) Total Post Employment Benefit Charged to Other (10,077) Comprehensive Income and Expenditure

+2017-18 £'000s Amounts recognised in the Movement in Reserves Statement 2018-19 £'000s 5,574 Reversal of net charges made to the (surplus)/deficit on the provision of services for post-employment benefits in accordance with the Code (6,851) 5,137 Actual amount charged against the General Fund and Housing Revenue Account balance for pensioners: Employers' contributions payable to the scheme 4,694